 Xylitol is a white crystalline substance that is used to replace sugar in a myriad of products because it looks and tastes just like it.
 It is found naturally; it can be extracted from birch, plums, corn, mushrooms, or raspberries.
 While it is not a sugar, it is a sugar alcohol.
 Sometimes it is referred to as wood sugar or birch sugar.
 As part of our normal metabolism, our bodies produce up to 15mg per day.

-- It prevents spreading of the aforementioned bacteria from mother to child
+- Prevents spreading of the aforementioned bacteria from mother to child.

-It is important to note that the dosage of Xylitol that is added to chewing gum or candy is critical.
+It is important to note that the dosage and Xylitol benefits that are added to chewing gum or candy is critical.
 To receive the benefits discussed above, you should receive 6 to 10 grams of Xylitol each day.
 When reading a label to see whether or not your product contains Xylitol, be sure that it is the first sugar listed; hopefully it will be the only sugar substance contained in the product.
 To be truly effective, Xylitol gum should be utilized several times throughout the day over longs periods of time.
 (6 months, a year, two years)

 Xylitol is not only added to gum, but also other oral hygiene products such as toothpaste, floss, mouthwash, and fluoride supplements.
 When brushing and flossing is not optional, chewing Xylitol gum, or even mints with xylitol, are a wonderful alternative.
 It also greatly helps those who suffer from dry mouth, stimulating the flow of saliva, and exposed tooth root surfaces, as decay prevention.

 It should be noted that chewing any gum should not be overdone, as it could cause headaches or jaw discomfort.
 If you have questions, please call our office to see what suggestions our dentists have for product recommendations.
 If you would like to see one of our dentists to discuss any concerns, you can schedule online 24/7.